get your free exhibition stand design today

 Is it 50 great new leads?
 Or selling £20,000 pounds worth of widgets?
 Or meeting 10 people who place orders?
 Whatever it is, you must have a number, a way of measuring: a target!
 You might not hit it at the first show, but unless you know what you are aiming for, you will never really know whether it was a success.

 Work out what your target is, record it and then report it.

-David Hennessy is our Managing Director and co-founder of Motive Graphics, a sign, vehicle graphics and exhibition services business based in St Neots and supplying Cambridge, Peterborough and across the UK.
+David Hennessy is our Managing Director and co-founder of Motive Exhibitions.
+Based in St Neots we help businesses across Cambridgeshire, Bedfordshire and Northamptonshire exhibit across the UK and beyond.